Kaph/piwordclock/README.md

 # About
 The code and resources to create a Neopixel/WS281x Wordclock using a Raspberry Pi, Node.js and WS281x LED strips.
 I'm not convinced Node.js is the best tool for this and the use of the 'sleep' package to contort it into a more microcontroller like loop with a npm sleep package seems cheeky - but it currently works.

-I primarily used Node.js it purely due to familiarity, had a RPi, and was fed up of faffing with a Spark Core.
+I primarily used Node.js due to familiarity, had a RPi to spare, and was fed up of faffing with a Spark Core.

 # Setup